DibyenduBarmanOfficial/Command-Line-Test/README.md

 # 5. Taking a test

--> Should create a directory called “.TestData” in the user’s directory structure.
-For example, – Linux systems/Projects directory if it doesn’t exist.

--> Create a file named “answer_file.csv” under the TestData directory if it doesn’t exist.

 -> Prompt the user with questions one by one randomly picked from the question_bank.

 -> Prompt for questions with multiple choice